-Through its faculty directors, CSD works with the Brown School's research centers and its Policy Forum, as well as with Washington University's Harvey A. Friedman Center for Aging and the Gephardt Institute for Public Service.
+Through its faculty directors, CSD works with the Brown School's research centers and the Clark-Fox Policy Institute, as well as with Washington University's Harvey A. Friedman Center for Aging and the Gephardt Institute for Public Service.
 Several additional collaborations broaden CSD's efforts and reach:

 The Work, Families, and Public Policy seminar series

 provides opportunities for intellectual engagement with leading scholars on timely research related to labor, households, health care, law and social welfare.
 The series is co-sponsored by CSD, the Brown School, the Wells Fargo Advisors Center for Finance and Accounting Research in the Olin Business School